 While it’s rare for babies to develop gingivitis, it can happen if their oral health isn’t properly handled.

 Toddlers love to chew on things they aren’t supposed to, and sometimes they may accidentally hurt themselves.

 Swollen gums, especially if located in a specific area, could be a sign that the child did just that.
 You may also notice a tiny amount of blood from the gums, which usually goes away on its own if the injury is minor.

 When Are Swollen Gums a Reason to See a Dentist?

-If you’re concerned about your child’s oral health, then you can bring them to see Dr. Mila Belgrade for an appointment.
+If you’re concerned about your child’s oral health, then you can bring them to see Dr. Dikla Chazbani for an appointment.

 During the consultation, Dr. Belgrade can determine what caused the inflammation and provide the right treatment plan.
 Moreover, parents can also get extra tips on how to properly care for their toddler’s oral health and make sure they develop a healthy and happy smile.

 Bring Your Child to Miles of Little Smiles

 If your child is dealing with swollen gums, stop by for an appointment with Dr. Mila Belgrade and Dr. Dikla Chazbani.
 Based on a thorough consultation, you can access the right plan to restore your toddler’s oral health.